Rock music

-Rock music is a genre of popular music that originated in the United States as "rock and roll" in the late 1940s and early 1950s, developing into a range of styles from the mid-1960s, primarily in the United States and United Kingdom.
-It has its roots in rock and roll, a style that drew from the black musical genres of blues and rhythm and blues, as well as from country music.
+Rock music is a genre of popular music that originated in the United States as "rock and roll" in the late 1940s and early 1950s, developing into a range of styles from the late 50s to mid-1960s, primarily in the United States and United Kingdom.
+It has its roots beginning as classic rock and roll, a style that drew from the African-American musical genres of blues and rhythm and blues, as well as from country music.
 Rock also drew strongly from genres such as electric blues and folk, and incorporated influences from jazz and other styles.
-Rock is typically centered on the electric guitar, usually as part of a rock group with electric bass guitar, drums, and one or more singers.
+Rock is typically centered on the electric guitar, usually as part of a rock group with an electric bass guitar, drums, and one or more singers.

 Usually, rock is song-based music with a 4/4 time signature and using a verse–chorus form; however, the genre has become extremely diverse.
 Like pop music, lyrics often stress romantic love but also address a wide variety of other themes that are frequently social or political.
 Rock was the most popular genre of music in the U.S. and much of the western world from the 1960s up to the 2010s.

 Rock musicians in the mid-1960s began to advance the album ahead of the single as the dominant form of recorded music expression and consumption, with the Beatles at the forefront of this development.
 Their contributions lent the genre a cultural legitimacy in the mainstream and initiated a rock-informed album era in the music industry for the next several decades.
 By the late 1960s "classic rock" period, a few distinct rock music subgenres had emerged, including hybrids like blues rock, folk rock, country rock, southern rock, raga rock, and jazz rock, which contributed to the development of psychedelic rock, influenced by the countercultural psychedelic and hippie scene.
 New genres that emerged included progressive rock, which extended artistic elements, heavy metal, which emphasized an aggressive thick sound, and glam rock, which highlighted showmanship and visual style.
 In the second half of the 1970s, punk rock reacted by producing stripped-down, energetic social and political critiques.
 Punk was an influence in the 1980s on new wave, post-punk and eventually alternative rock.